Code-Institute-Submissions/memory-blocks/testing.md

             .find("#message").val("").end();
     });
     ```
-- When a game was being played for the first time, the highscore value was empty instead of diplaying "0".
+- When a game was being played for the first time, the highscore value was empty instead of displaying "0".
 The code was setting the
 variable highScore to 0 but the text value for the highscore div was not being updated.

     Fix: added the following code when the highScore variable was being checked: